BarelyMiSSeD/minqlx-plugins/README.md

   your minqlx cvar's.

 ****Kill Monitor Values****<br>
              Pummel:  1    (records any pummel/gauntlet kill)<br>
          Air Pummel:  2    (records any pummel/gauntlet kill where killer and victim are airborne)<br>
      Direct Grenade:  4    (records any kills with direct grenade hits)<br>
         Air Rockets:  8    (records any Air Rocket kills)<br>
          Air Plasma:  16   (records any Air Plasma kills)<br>
           Air Rails:  32   (records any Air Rails kills where both the killer and victim are airborne)<br>
+           Telefrag:  64   (records any enemy telefrag)<br>
+  Telefrag TeamKill:  128  (records any teamkill telefrag)<br>

- The Default value is 'set qlx_killsMonitorKillTypes "63"' which enables all the kill monitor types.
+ The Default value is 'set qlx_killsMonitorKillTypes "255"' which enables all the kill monitor types.

 <br><br>